Permissions

 Commands:

-ChatGPT helped with some of the examples, and thanks to the for helping with tables and examples.
+ChatGPT helped with some of the examples, and thanks to the Linux Foundation for helping with tables and examples.